Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

 What Is Trolling?

 I would define trolling as unacceptable behavior.
+Most would definite it as rude behavior done specifically to provoke a reaction from the other person.
 It is unfair to classify entire sets of opinions or anything said by a member of a particular group as “trolling”.
 Instead, trolling should be defined by specific behaviors.

 Trolling as Behavior:

 - Following someone around forums attacking them or undermining them

 - Behavior offline to compound online arguments/conflict